wandb/docs/docs/guides/launch/setup-launch-docker.md

 :::note
 * Volumes can be specified either as a list of strings, or a single string.
 Use a list if you specify multiple volumes.

 * Docker automatically passes environment variables, that are not assigned a value, through from the launch agent environment.
-This means that, if the launch agent has an env var `MY_EXISTING_ENV_VAR`, that that environment variable is available in the container.
+This means that, if the launch agent has an environment variable `MY_EXISTING_ENV_VAR`, that environment variable is available in the container.
 This is useful if you want to use other config keys without publishing them in the queue configuration.
 :::

 ## Create a queue

-Create a queue that uses Docker as compute resource with the W&B cli:
+Create a queue that uses Docker as compute resource with the W&B CLI:

 1. Navigate to the [Launch page](https://wandb.ai/launch).
 2. Click on the **Create Queue** button.